nacen-dev/odin-project-knowledge-check/full-stack-javascript/javascript/asynchronous-javascript-and-apis/async-and-await.md

 ### What does the await keyword do?

-The await keyword as it name suggest awaits the promise to be resolved, then it returns the result.
+The await keyword as it name suggest waits for the promise to be resolved, then it either throws an error if an exception is generated or it returns the result.

 ### What is returned from an async function?